dakota-kallas/Mini-C-Interpreter/README.md

 **Semantics:**

 This section informally defines the semantics of each program element.
 Since this specification is not formal, it is likely to be ambiguous and/or incomplete but should nonetheless convey a reasonable specification of the expected meaning of each program element.
-Seek clarification of any part of the specification that you believe is unclear.